alexmensch/alxm.me/src/writing/comedy-of-the-gods.md

 tags:
   - fiction
 summary: |
   An ultra short fiction piece in the style of Joy Williams, an American author.
-I heard her doing a reading of some of her short fiction and was inspired to try the format myself.
+I listened to her doing a reading of some of her short fiction and was inspired to try the format myself.
   It's amazing how much can be conveyed in just eight sentences.
 ---